MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-cert-trust-adfs.md

 ### Configure Permissions for Key Registration

 Key Registration stores the Windows Hello for Business public key in Active Directory.
-In on-prem deployments, the Windows Server 2016 AD FS server registers the public key with the on-premises Active Directory.
+With on-premises deployments, the Windows Server 2016 AD FS server registers the public key with the on-premises Active Directory.

 The key-trust model needs Windows Server 2016 domain controllers, which configures the key registration permissions automatically; however, the certificate-trust model does not and requires you to add the permissions manually.